 Grief Therapy with the Garrett Team

 Grief therapy is beneficial for anyone experiencing any level of grief, not just for those encountering life-altering grieving patterns.
-Our compassionate and experienced counselors at Garrett Counseling are available in three locations: Jacksonville, Boaz, and Huntsville.
+Our compassionate and experienced counselors at Garrett Counseling are available in three locations: Jacksonville, Albertville/Boaz, and Huntsville.
 Let us help you cope with the loss of your loved one.
 Contact us today at (256) 239-5662 and let our amazing team help you through this difficult time.